How to make a mind-game film?

 A Mid-Cult Auteur?

 Assessing Christopher Nolan’s body of work has been a highly contested topic.
-(1) Widely praised for his complex narratives, he is equally criticised for lacking visual sophistication (2) and mastery (3).
+(1) Widely praised for his complex narratives, he is equally criticized for lacking visual sophistication (2) and mastery (3).
 Even film scholars are divided in their evaluation of the director.
 While acknowledging his achievements, renowned film scholars David Bordwell and Kristin Thompson are of the opinion that ‘we might be better off in viewing Nolan as a mid-cult auteur whose cinematic innovations lies in ‘subjectivity and nonlinear narrative’.
 Ultimately, their assessment sees Nolan as a filmmaker who ‘is often better at mind games than spatially precise physical activity’ (Bordwell and Thompson 2013, p.54).
 (4)

 Intensified Visual Style